-Key information on the Directors, such as whether they are executive, non-executive, or considered by the Nominating Committee to be independent, as well as details of their academic and professional qualifications and other particulars are set out on pages 3 and 22.
+Key information on the Directors, such as whether they are executive, non-executive, or considered by the Nominating Committee to be independent, as well as details of their academic and professional qualifications and other particulars are set out on pages 3 and 21.

-The members of the nominating committee of the Company (the "Nominating Committee") were Mr Chan Pengee, Adrian (Chairman of the Nominating Committee, with effect from 18 May 2015), Mr Chow Yew Hon and Mr Lim Jun Xiong Steven.
+The members of the nominating committee of the Company (the "Nominating Committee") were Mr Chan Pengee, Adrian (Chairman of the Nominating Committee), Mr Lim Jun Xiong Steven and Mr Chow Yew Hon.